RWS/studio-api-docs/articles/gettingstarted/building_a_plugin.md

 * **Author**: the name of the plug-in author
 * **RequiredProduct**: this indicates which product this plug-in supports.
 This must include the minimum version and can optionally include a maximum version. <br>
 If the minimum version is set to *<var:VersionNumber>.1* that means the plugin can be installed only in <Var:ProductName> SR1 and above.
-> [!NOTE]
-> We recomend setting the maxversion of the plugin to  *<var:VersionNumber>.9* so it's supported to an entire major version and will not be used accidentaly in future major releases.
-This can cause problems as the API version is changed at every major release making plugins incompatibile.
 * **Include**: a list of additional files to be included into the plugin package.

 Any plugin project need to have the following nuget packages refrenced :

 * [Sdl.Core.PluginFramework](https://www.nuget.org/packages/Sdl.Core.PluginFramework/): this package provides the API's for the extension points

-* [Sdl.Core.PluginFramework.Build](https://www.nuget.org/packages/Sdl.Core.PluginFramework.Build/) : this package provides the plug-in manifest creation build step, which uses the standard MSBuild extension mechanism.
+* [Sdl.Core.PluginFramework.Build](https://www.nuget.org/packages/Sdl.Core.PluginFramework.Build/): this package provides the plug-in manifest creation build step, which uses the standard MSBuild extension mechanism.
 See [Plug-in manifest generator](the_plugin_manifest_generator.md).

 > [!NOTE]
 > `Sdl.Core.PluginFramework.Build` is needed only in build time.